msins/vrgroupserver/README.md

+App used for managing surveys for different games, scenarios, questions through admin dashboard and storing them into database.
+Also contains rest api for retrieving info for given game.
+Made in Vaadin(dogshit framework), Hibernate, Jersey.

-Run using `mvn jetty:run` and open [http://localhost:8080](http://localhost:8080) in the browser.
+For testing, run using `mvn jetty:run` and open [http://localhost:8080](http://localhost:8080)

-If you want to run your app locally in the production mode, run `mvn jetty:run -Pproduction`.